historyViper/Dart69/README.md

 **Initial Observation:** Working with computational systems, I noticed that mathematical patterns often emerge when data is organized by natural scaling factors.
 This led to the hypothesis that prime numbers might exhibit structure when grouped by logarithmic ranges based on mathematical constants.

 **Why π as the Base?** The choice of π emerged from practical experimentation - if mathematical constants govern natural patterns, then π (fundamental to geometry and analysis) seemed a logical candidate for organizing number sequences.
-Using D(n) = ⌊log_π(n)⌋ + 1 creates ranges that scale naturally: each dimension contains approximately π times more integers than the previous.
+Using d(n) = ⌊ log(n) / log(π) ⌋ + 1 creates ranges that scale naturally: each dimension contains approximately π times more integers than the previous.

 **The "Aha" Moment:** When plotting prime distribution across these π-dimensional ranges, a consistent scaling pattern emerged with exponent α ≈ 0.87.
 This wasn't random fluctuation - it held across multiple dimensions with remarkable consistency.